High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 9. Black Bean and Chicken Quesadilla (Small Portion)

 This works because it's a small portion (1 quesadilla, not 2).
-Black beans add plant-based protein and fiber.
+Black beans add plant-based amino acids and fiber — both key for healthy digestion on GLP-1 medications.
 Keep cheese moderate and skip extra sauces.
-Better on days 5-7 when your stomach can handle warmer, more substantial foods.
+Better on days 5-7 when your stomach can handle warmer, more substantial dishes.
 Pairs well with salsa but not sour cream.

 - 1 small whole wheat tortilla